-23
+Figure 23: The lid for the claws.

-The servo with the disk is mounted inside the lid to be placed on top of the gripper platform.
-The lid will keep the gears firmly placed on the plugs with the disk from the servo, and another plug mounted inside the lid to be placed on top of the left gear.
-The hole on the back of the lid is a passage for the wires from the servo to the connection point on the motor shield.
+The servo with the disk is mounted inside the lid (Figure 23) to be placed on top of the gripper platform (Figure 21).
+The lids objective is to keep the gears firmly placed on the plugs with the disk from the servo, and the plug extrusion inside the lid.
+The opening on the back of the lid is a passage for the wires from the servo to the connection point on the motor shield.